 As a business development company, under the 1940 Act, we generally are not permitted to incur indebtedness unless immediately after such borrowing we have an asset coverage for total borrowings of at least 200% (i.e., the amount of debt may not exceed 50% of the value of our assets).
 This requirement limits the amount that we may borrow.
 We received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiaries guaranteed by the U.S. Small Business Administration, or SBA, from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
-As of December 31, 2016, we were in compliance with this asset coverage requirement, as modified by our exemptive relief.
+As of June 30, 2017, we were in compliance with this asset coverage requirement, as modified by our exemptive relief.
 The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing, such as the maturity, covenant package and rate structure of the proposed borrowings, our ability to raise funds through the issuance of shares of our common stock and the risks of such borrowings within the context of our investment outlook.
 Ultimately, we only intend to use leverage if the expected returns from borrowing to make investments will exceed the cost of such borrowing.
-To fund growth in our investment portfolio in the future, we anticipate needing to raise additional capital from various sources, including the equity markets and the securitization or other debt-related markets, which may or may not be available on favorable terms, if at all.
+To the extent we anticipate needing to raise additional capital from various sources, including the equity markets and the securitization or other debt-related markets, we cannot assure you that we will be able to do so on favorable terms, if at all.

 We may from time to time be required to refinance previously issued debt securities upon their maturities.
 For example, we repaid in full our unsecured convertible notes on their maturity date of April 1, 2016.
-In order to fund this repayment, we utilized cash on hand and borrowings under our ING revolving credit facility.
+In order to fund this repayment, we utilized cash on hand and borrowings under our ING facility (as defined below).